Menu

 Liquor stores and bars are open year-round, so why do November and December continuously see the highest rates of drunk driving arrests and accidents across the country?

 From Halloween to New Year’s Eve, the winter season is packed with holidays, office parties, family gatherings, and so much more.
 And traditionally, alcohol is present at all of these events.
-As people go out more and therefore drink more, their chances of getting a DUI increase.
+With increased socializing comes increased alcohol consumption, raising the risk of DUIs.
+This danger extends beyond driving under the influence, as even sleeping in your car while intoxicated can lead to legal trouble.

 If a person’s blood alcohol concentration (BAC) was at or above .08 when they were driving or within two hours of their arrest, they are considered to have committed a DUI.
-However, Colorado also has laws in place regarding driving while your ability is impaired (DWAI).
+However, Colorado also has laws in place regarding driving while your ability is impaired (DWAI), highlighting the difference between DUIs and DWAIs in Colorado.

 A person can be charged with a DWAI if law enforcement believes drugs and/or alcohol have made them less capable of safely operating their vehicle.
 A BAC between .05 and .079 can also be used as evidence to show that though the driver was below .08, they were still impaired.